-York, NY, the average RTT of WiFi and Cellular is 111.9 and 282.0, respectively, and New York's RTT performance is already on the upper-middle class among all 15 metro areas.
-We also measure the one-way packet delay between our video sender and receiver.
-Figure 15 shows that one-way delay variance could go as high as 400 ms. To cope with this, a buffer at video side must be set and a quite a lot of delay will be introduced.
+Google+ uses application layer retransmission to recover from packet loss.
+It works well in computer-based video calls where each computer is connected to a close-by conferencing server with RTT around 10 ms [20].
+Unfortunately, wireless links introduce long RTTs.
+In [18], a ping-style measurement showed that in New York the average RTT of WiFi and Cellular is 111.9 ms and 282.0 ms, respectively, and New York's RTT performance is already on the upper-middle class among all 15 metro areas.
+We also measured the one-way packet delay between our video sender and receiver.
+Figure 10 shows that one-way delay variance could go as high as 400 ms. Under such long delays, a retransmitted packet is often useless since it has passed its realtime playback deadline.